 Obsessive Compulsive Disorder (OCD)

-People with social anxiety, or social phobia may fear embarrassing themselves or making a fool of themselves in some way in situations involving other people.
+People with social anxiety or social phobia may fear embarrassing themselves or making a fool of themselves in some way in situations involving other people.
 The person may experience fear, anxiety, panic, or shame in those situations.
-Social anxiety causes the sufferer to restrict there life to avoid potentially uncomfortable situations that involve other people.
+Social anxiety causes the sufferer to restrict their life to avoid potentially uncomfortable situations that involve other people.
 Often social activities, career choices and relationships become severely limited as a result.

 Often more commonly referred to as Hypochondria.
 It is an excessive worry about your health and in particular about having an undiagnosed health issue.
 Often accompanied by frequent checking of bodily sensations, and doubts relating to medical diagnosis and test results.